Conflict of Interest and Financial Disclosure

 - Ineligibility of employee to submit grant applications;

-- Non-renewal of probationary appointment;
+- Non-renewal of probationary appointment; or,

 A. Formation and Membership

 - The President will determine whether a CIRC should be organized to assist in reviewing (or upon appeal by the employee) the potential for conflicts of interest regarding research and gifts.